Minke99/Sorting-2020/README.md

 # C_2020
-Practice of C at home 2020.
+Practice of C starts at 2020.
-try commit
+Used to contain my c code for basic skills and algorithms.
+Steps:
+1. Use main.c and main.h to call the sort functions.
+2. Use make to compile them.